'The night Naples became one epic street party'

 "It goes even beyond religion," says Bufi.
 "What we are doing here is like a ritual.
 We are praying for Diego Maradona, as if he were a saint.
 It's crazy and I love it."

-Maradona gave Neapolitans a great sense of belonging.
+Maradona, who died in 2020, gave Neapolitans a great sense of belonging.

 "He was a man that was full of vices but at the same time poetic and majestic in what he did best," says European football expert Mina Rzouki.